Cycling The Grand Union Canal

 - OS Explorer Map (192) Buckingham and Milton Keynes

-The Friday night in Birmingham was the first time the “Lands-End 6” had got together.
-I got a bit over excited by the event and had a bit too much wine, hence the hangover the next day.
-This was very much a learning weekend for the group and I had learnt my main lesson very early on.
+The Friday night in Birmingham was the first time the “Land's End 6” had properly got together.
+I got a little over-excited by the event and drank far too much wine, hence the spectacular hangover the next day.
+This was very much a learning weekend for the group, and I learned my main lesson very early on.

-On Saturday morning we headed off in 2 groups.
-Neil and I started first, getting to the official start at Salford Junction early so we could take a detour to Edgbaston for Parkrun.
-The other 4 were just behind, not feeling the need to do a 5k run on top of the 85 miles that day.
+On Saturday morning, we headed off in two groups.
+Neil and I started first, getting to the official start at Salford Junction (tucked directly underneath the massive concrete pillars of the M6 Spaghetti Junction) early so we could take a detour to Edgbaston for parkrun.
+The other four were just behind us, completely not feeling the need to do a 5k run on top of the 85 miles that day.

-The run was fine, a nice park with a friendly crowd, and would have been perfect if my head wasn’t about to explode half-way.
-By 10:00 we were back on the canal, heading towards the others who were at least an hour further on.
+The run was fine, a nice park with a friendly crowd, and would have been perfect if my head wasn't about to explode halfway round.
+By 10:00 am, we were finally back on the canal, heading towards the others who were at least an hour further ahead.

-After a promising start, we soon hit a diversion where the towpath was closed for maintenance.
-A quick look at the guide-book reassured us that we could do a small detour by road then get back on the canal at the next bridge.
-Somehow we ended up cycling aimlessly around grotty industrial estates before 2 kind ladies took pity on us and helped us get back on track.
+After a promising start, we soon hit a diversion where the 200-year-old towpath was closed for maintenance.
+A quick look at the guidebook reassured us that we could do a small detour by road and get back on the canal at the next bridge, but somehow we ended up cycling aimlessly around grotty industrial estates before two kind ladies took pity on us and pointed us back to the water.

-Given their head-start we didn’t expect to see the other group until very late in the day or until the end.
-We actually caught them up just after lunch about 40 miles in, mending what turned out to be Martyn’s second of seven punctures.
-We had hit a grassy 15 mile section where the hedge had recently been trimmed.
-The thorns which were previously part of the hedge were now covering the towpath and were finding their way into everyone’s tyres.
+Given their head-start, we didn't expect to see the other group until very late in the day.
+We actually caught them up just after lunch, about 40 miles in, mending what turned out to be Martyn's second of seven punctures.
+We had hit a beautiful but brutal 15-mile section where the hawthorn hedges had recently been aggressively trimmed.
+The thorns, which were previously part of the hedge, were now scattered across the towpath and were finding their way deep into everyone's tyres.

-The next 3 hours were an inner-tube bloodbath with another 14 punctures across the group.
-Every time one was fixed we would set off again and someone else would get a flat.
-It wasn’t long before Brian had the great suggestion of splitting into 2 groups of 3.
-That way 1 group could make some progress whilst the other fixed punctures.
-I went ahead with Neil and Reggie and made it 3 miles short of Braunston Junction before Neil’s last inner tube blew.
-He was in no mood to repair it so walked the bike the final few miles to meet us at the pub at the end.
+The next three hours were an absolute inner-tube bloodbath, with another 14 punctures across the group.
+Every time one was fixed, we would set off again, and someone else would immediately get a flat.
+It wasn't long before Brian had the great suggestion of splitting into two groups of three.
+That way, one group could make some progress while the other fixed punctures.
+I went ahead with Neil and Reggie and made it just three miles short of Braunston Junction before Neil's very last inner tube blew.
+He was in absolutely no mood to repair it, so he walked his bike the final few miles to meet us at the pub.
+(Braunston is famously the busy "Piccadilly Circus" of the canal network, where the Grand Union and Oxford Canals meet).

-By now it was clear that we needed a Plan B. The other group was still 8 miles back and not making much progress.
-They had already decided to come off the canal and take the roads to Milton Keynes.
-We were further ahead, but had no spare inner tubes for Neil’s bike.
-His wheels were a different size to Reggie’s and mine so his only option was to get a taxi to Halfords in the next town and stock up on tubes.
+By now, it was clear that we needed a Plan B. The other group was still eight miles back and not making much progress, having already decided to abandon the canal and take the roads to Milton Keynes.
+We were further ahead but had no spare inner tubes left for Neil's bike.
+Because his wheels were a different size to Reggie's and mine, his only option was to get a taxi to Halfords in the next town to stock up!

-By 18:30 we were back in action with 30 miles via roads to the hotel in Milton Keynes.
-With only 1 more puncture on the way we made it to the hotel by 21:30.
-The other group had made it there shortly before and had already made it to the bar ready for beers and a post-ride debrief.
+By 18:30, we were back in action with 30 miles of road cycling to reach the hotel in Milton Keynes.
+With only one more puncture along the way, we made it to the hotel by 21:30.
+The other group had arrived shortly before us and had wisely already made it to the bar, ready for beers and a post-ride debrief.

 Day 1 Elevation